 Also, work on limiting your plugins to make your blog load faster.

-From time to time, keep deleting your post revisions, and Optimize your database for any redundant tables.
+After a regular interval, keep deleting your post revisions and optimize your database for any redundant tables.

 These are just a few features that make standard WordPress SEO friendly.